meilisearch/engine-team/resources/meilisearch-release.md

 7. Finally, when you are sure, click on the `Publish release` button.

-The CIs will be triggered to:
+⚙️ The CIs will be triggered to:
-- upload binaries to the GitHub RC.
+- upload binaries to the associated GitHub pre-release.
 - publish the associated Docker image (`vX.Y.Z`) to DockerHub.

 ### What if some bugs are in the RC?